ghi-electronics/duelang-website/software/coding-options/swift.md

 ![Swift Logo](../images/swift.png)

-Swift can be used to give you physical access on MacOS devices.
+Swift can be used to give you access to the physical world on MacOS devices.

 The support for SWIFT is incomplete and only provided as a reference for those interested in exploring the possibilities.